-On a shareholders meeting 11 March 2008 the Board of Directors received authority to purchase own shares of maximum 10% of the total nominal value of the ordinary shares for a 18 month period.
+On a shareholders meeting 29 December 2006 the Board of Directors received authority to purchase own shares of maximum 10% of the total nominal value of the ordinary shares for a 18 month period.
 Furthermore the meeting agreed upon authorisation to the Board of Directors to increase the share capital by 6% for issue against share option plan to employees.
-Granted outstanding options to key employees amounted to ISK 28 millions at yearend with the average exercise price ISK 27.5 per share.
-The Company bought own shares at a nominal value of ISK 6 million during the year for ISK 149 million.
+Early January 2007 the Board of Directors granted options to key employees amounting to ISK 51 millions with the exercise price ISK 27.5 per share.
+The Company bought own shares at a nominal value of ISK 19 million during the year for ISK 516 million.